Y0Coss/docs-fork/pages/web_cloud/email_and_collaborative_solutions/zimbra/zimbra_outlook_app_ios/guide.en-gb.md

 > [!primary]
 >
-> This guide is aimed at customers with an email solution [Zimbra Pro](/links/web/emails-zimbra).
+> This guide is aimed at customers with the email solution [Zimbra Pro](/links/web/emails-zimbra).
 This service will be available in beta version from July 2025.

 Zimbra Pro accounts can be configured on an iPhone using the ActiveSync protocol.
 This allows you to configure all the collaborative features of your email address at once.
 The Microsoft Outlook app on iOS is available for free from the Apple App Store.